Bio

 The puppet I made for a circus-themed shadow show

-See the books section for a complete list.
+See my books section for a complete list of my published work.
 You can find a bibliography to download there.

 Awards and Honors

-I have been honored to receive many awards, including: MLA’s William G. Wilson Maryland Author Award; The Beehive Book Award, The Maud Hart Lovelace Award, The Buckeye Children’s Book Award; Fellowship for Children’s Novel-in-Progress, The Heekin Foundation; Grant for Work-in-Progress, Society of Children’s Book Writers and Illustrators (SCBWI); SCBWI National Magazine Merit Award; AZLA Young Readers’ Award; Arts in Education Grant, Target; Grant in the Arts, The Washington Post; Visiting Artist Grants, Arts & Humanities Council of Montgomery County, Maryland; Keisler Prize for Poetry, Indiana University.
+I have been honored to receive many awards and grants, including: MLA’s William G. Wilson Maryland Author Award, The Beehive Book Award, The Maud Hart Lovelace Award, The Buckeye Children’s Book Award, AZLA Young Readers’ Award, Fellowship for Children’s Novel-in-Progress, The Heekin Foundation, the Maryland State Arts Council’s Independent Artist Award, Work-in-Progress Grant from The Society of Children’s Book Writers and Illustrators (SCBWI), SCBWI National Magazine Merit Award, National Endowment for the Arts Grant through Lima Symphony Orchestra, Target’s Arts in Education Grant, The Washington Post’s Grant in the Arts, Visiting Artist Grants from the Arts and Humanities Council of Montgomery County, Maryland; City of Hyattsville Thrive Grant, and the Keisler Prize for Poetry, Indiana University.

 Illustration by Christopher Ryniak